 - 1. Our goal is to honor God in all we do, acknowledging the Lordship of Jesus Christ in our choices. - 2.
-All human decisions, including clothing, reveal and communicate the disposition of the heart. - 3.
+All human actions, including outward manifestations such as clothing, reveal and communicate the disposition of the heart. - 3.
 Clothing represents the vocational calling of student, and inherent in the uniform standards is a desire to create an environment where undue attention is not drawn to specific students. - 4.
 Expectations differ for boys and girls, and modesty is expected in all manners of dress. - 5.
 Parents are expected to actively support school uniform expectations.